Simpson planetary gearset: 1950s: three-speed design

+First gear

-In the first gear, the first gearset actuates on the second gearset and output shaft; the second gearset reacts and makes the sun turn in reverse, causing the first gearset to increase the reduction ratio.
+The first gearset actuates on the second gearset and output shaft; the second gearset reacts and makes the sun gear turn in reverse, causing the first gearset to increase the reduction ratio.

-In first gear, the input is locked to the first ring.
-The first carrier is locked to the output and second ring.
-The second carrier is locked so its ring motion causes the common sun to spin retrograde.
-The retrograde spin reduces the first carriers reaction to its ring motion thereby doubling the reduction of the first set and output.
+The input is coupled with the first ring gear.
+The first carrier is coupled with the output and second ring gear.
+The second carrier is braked so its ring gear motion causes the common sun to spin retrograde.
+The retrograde spin reduces the first carriers reaction to its ring gear motion thereby doubling the reduction of the output of the first gearset.

+Second gear

-Command of second gear is simpler, the second carrier is released and the sun drive is braked.
-Thus input is locked to the first ring, and output is locked to the first carrier.
+The command is much simpler: the second carrier is released and the sun gear is braked.
+The input is coupled to the first ring gear, and the output is coupled to the first carrier.

+Third gear

-The third gear is always direct drive (1:1), by feeding input to both the sun drive and the first ring, both carriers are effectively locked, so input directly drives the output.
+It is always direct drive (1:1), by coupling the input to both the first sun gear and the first ring gear, each gearset is effectively blocked and rotates as a single unit, so the input directly drives the output.

+Reverse gear

-In reverse the sun is the input, the second carrier is braked, and the second ring is the output.
+The second sun gear is the input and the second carrier is braked, so the second ring gear is the output.

 Gear changing

-One problem of changing from first to second gear is that two bands must actuate in synchrony: the planet carrier of the second gearset must release at the same time as the sun band is actuated.
-Sprag clutches mitigate roughness when a shift requires a combination of bands to be released or actuated.
+One problem of changing from first to second gear is that two shift elements must actuate in synchrony: the planet carrier of the second gearset must release at the same time as the first sun gear is braked.
+Sprag clutches mitigate roughness when a shift requires a combination of elements to be released or actuated.

 GM's Turbo Hydra-Matic 350 and 400 transmissions utilized overrunning clutches in both the low and intermediate gears, allowing for fully progressive shifting with no "overlap".
-Gear changing patterns in some Simpson gearboxes, including modern 4-speed units, avoid first gear as much as they can, going up to 2nd as soon as possible, and avoiding reducing to 1st unless absolutely necessary (very slow speed plus floored throttle).
+Gear changing patterns in some Simpson gearboxes, including modern four-speed units, avoid first gear as much as they can, going up to second as soon as possible, and avoiding reducing to first unless absolutely necessary (very slow speed plus floored throttle).